redhat-developer/sbo-operators-investigation/README.md

-# sbo-operators-investigation
+# sbo-services-investigation

-Investigating using SBO with externally managed clusters.
+Investigating using SBO with externally managed services.